• There are some amazing treasures to be found if you know where to look…

 • chilli flakes

 Once the spice mix is made, grind it up and season the pork flesh with it.
-Use a drizzle of oil on the pork first, and then smear the spices over the flesdh.
+Use a drizzle of oil on the pork first, and then smear the spices over the flesh.

 Wrap the flesh in tinfoil by placing two pieces of foil on the bench.
 Put the pork on top, skin side away from the foil.
 Fold the side to create a box around the flesh of the pork – this is the secret to the tender meat.